 Add two more drive-thru windows!

 If franchisees are going to the trouble, (and the expense) to build Double Drive-Thrus, why not just go for it, and have them build another set of drive-thru windows?
 (One with a cashier, and one with order fulfillment.)
 The lines would certainly move a lot faster, revenue would go up, and the slimmed down menu board would give customers less choices.
 (Giving customers less choices isn’t necessarily bad.)
 You’re supposed to be a hamburger restaurant.
 Serve hamburgers!
 (And a few chicken selections, a salad or two, and some fancy profitable coffee.)

 Retool your training program.
-You’re employees are (in general) not making you look good!
+Your employees are (in general) not making you look good!
 I’m not sure what’s missing, but it sure seems like they don’t know what they’re doing.
 Slow service and mistake-prone orders are a deadly combination.
 Eventually, some customers will go elsewhere.
 Like Burger King.

 I buy fast food at least once a week.
 And, I’m not always going to McDonald’s.
 Sometimes, I’m just not into waiting.
 And waiting…

 So, I go to Burger King, instead.
 I go there because I can get my hot food in 2 minutes.
 Two.
 Not only that, the employees there are pumped.
 They are all smiles, and have tons of energy.
 It’s like they live to provide super-fast service.
 There is a team feel to the operation.